rvergne/LandSeed/README.md

 ## <a name="install"></a>Lib installation and requirements

-To install everything you need please do the following steps :
+To install everything you need, please do the following steps :

 - If you don't have python, pip and glfw installed (python 3+ is needed):
 ```